safaorhan/ktorio.github.io/servers/features/caching-headers.md

 ktor_version_review: 1.0.0
 ---

-The CachingOptions feature adds the ability to send the headers `Cache-Control` and `Expires` used by clients and proxies to cache requests in an easy way.
+The CachingHeaders feature adds the ability to send the headers `Cache-Control` and `Expires` used by clients and proxies to cache requests in an easy way.

 {% include feature.html %}